New Words Bookstore: "Women in Print"

-Awards
+Recognition, awards and legacy

 Over the years, New Words garnered numerous awards and recognitions: it received official commendations from the City of Cambridge; it received the 1998 "Small Business Award" from the Greater Boston Business Council, the 1998 "Rosemary Dunn Dalton Award for Service to Women" from the Lesbian and Gay Political Alliance of Massachusetts, and the "Women in Business" award from the Boston chapter of the National Organization for Women.
 Gilda Bruckman was honored with the "Astraea Foundation Independent Spirit Award" for 1999.
 This award, established by Dorothy Allison in 1998, recognized "individuals or groups whose work with small presses and independent bookstores has been central to supporting writers and introducing readers to works that might otherwise go unheard and unread."